malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 why phenomenal experience exists.
 IIT operates within the same scope as the mechanistic explanation of consciousness that will be outlined within this paper, and in that way IIT is complementary to my own.

 Michael Graziano suggests that consciousness is grounded in an "attention schema".
 Attention Schema Theory (AST) proposes that the brain produces a model, or schema, of itself and uses this to govern attentional focus, to make predictions about how the brain will behave, to guide the thought process, and that it is used to model the state of others and thus form the basis for empathy.
-Graziano makes a compelling case for the importance of a "mind schema" (??) in both the automated non-conscious and high-level thought processes of the brain.
+Graziano makes a compelling case for the existence of a mental model of the mind, or "attention schema", and its importance in both the automated non-conscious and high-level thought processes of the brain.
 However AST presents only a high-level abstract account of some of the processes behind consciousness.
 Graziano also claims that consciousness is the result of a learned "naïve theory", and that it is "essentially a ghost story, a socially learned narrative that we use to explain ourselves, a social epiphenomenon with debatable utility" [Graziono2017].

 Higher-order Thought (HOT) Theory [Gennaro1996, Rosenthal2005, Rosenthal2011, Gennaro2012] suggests that the brain uses high-level abstract representations of objects within conscious thought.
 There are however many critics of the theory as it does not explain how those HOTs translate to conscious experience, and there is a perceived problem of reverse mapping from HOTs to more detailed representations.
 I suggest that HOT Theory may be more useful than its detractors argue, but that it needs to be placed within the context of a larger framework to make sense.